fischuu/fischuu.github.io/presentations/RNACentral-lncRNAstatus/index.Rmd

 * Each pipeline produced one gtf as input for FEELnc

-* The numer of reads to do lncRNA annotation is also crucial and should be at least 70 Mio reads
+* The number of reads to do lncRNA annotation is also crucial and should be at least 70 Mio reads

 * Most of the available datasets had less